Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 1 Maret 2025 12.25.22 UTC
+- WIB: Sabtu, 1 Maret 2025 13.33.24 UTC
-- WITA: Sabtu, 1 Maret 2025 13.25.22 UTC
+- WITA: Sabtu, 1 Maret 2025 14.33.24 UTC
-- WIT: Sabtu, 1 Maret 2025 14.25.22 UTC
+- WIT: Sabtu, 1 Maret 2025 15.33.24 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: success
+Kategori: technology